 What We Suggest:

-• Look for bedding made from 100% natural materials both inside and out like cotton, linen, wool and hemp.
-These materials are ideal for both the cover and the filler.
+- Look for bedding made from 100% natural materials both inside and out like cotton, linen, wool and hemp.
+These materials are ideal for both the cover and the filler, but we also love natural non-toxic latex and kapok fillers.

-• Fill your own bed with worn out clothing or scraps of fabric to create an upcycled pet bed.
+- Fill your own bed with worn out clothing or scraps of fabric to create an upcycled pet bed.
 Not only will you create a new life for items destined for the landfill, but you’ll know exactly what is inside your pet bed.
 And your pet will love it because it smells like you!
-We like these cute Sustainable Dog Bed Duvets from Molly Mutt for this very reason.
+We like these cute USA Made Sustainable Dog Bed Duvets from Bean Product for this very reason.
 Check out How to Create an Eco Friendly Dog Bed with Upcycled Old Clothes.
+Or visit our guide on the most sustainable pet bedding options.

 Leashes & Collars